topsmsau/topsms_plugin/README.txt

 * GDPR-compliant with explicit consent management
 * Lightweight design with minimal impact on site performance

+== External services ==

+This plugin connects to Supabase Edge Functions to process and store application data.

+### The plugin sends the following data to Supabase servers
+* User input data (form submissions, content, preferences)
+* User authentication tokens and session information

+### Data is transmitted when
+* Users submit forms or save content
+* Authentication and user sessions are managed
+* API calls are made to custom Edge Functions

+This service is provided by Supabase Inc: https://supabase.com/docs/company/terms, https://supabase.com/docs/company/privacy.

 == Installation ==

 1. Upload the topsms folder to the /wp-content/plugins/ directory